OmkarPathak/ResumeParser/README.md

 # Docker Installation

-- For running the whole app in docker just run the following command fromm the root of the project
+- For running the whole app in docker just run the following command from the root of the project

 ```bash
 docker-compose up -d build